Vol. 151, No. 8 — February 25, 2017

 Revocation of registration of a charity

-The following notice of intention to revoke was sent to the charity listed below because it has not met the filing requirements of the Income Tax Act as listed in this notice:
+The following notice of proposed revocation was sent to the charity listed below revoking it for failure to meet the parts of the Income Tax Act as listed in this notice:

-“Notice is hereby given, pursuant to paragraph 168(1)(b), 168(1)(c), 168(1)(d) and 168(1)(e) of the Income Tax Act, that I propose to revoke the registration of the charity listed below and that by virtue of paragraph 168(2)(b) thereof, the revocation of the registration is effective on the date of publication of this notice.”
+“Notice is hereby given, pursuant to paragraphs 168(1)(b), 168(1)(c), 168(1)(d) and 168(1)(e) of the Income Tax Act, that I propose to revoke the registration of the organization listed below and that the revocation of registration is effective on the date of publication of this notice.”

 NOTICE TO INTERESTED PARTIES

 The Commission posts on its website the decisions, notices of consultation and regulatory policies that it publishes, as well as information bulletins and orders.
 On April 1, 2011, the Canadian Radio-television and Telecommunications Commission Rules of Practice and Procedure came into force.
 As indicated in Part 1 of these Rules, some broadcasting applications are posted directly on the Commission’s website, www.crtc.gc.ca, under “Part 1 Applications.”